juxor/afaq/markdown/biblio.md

 University Press for the International Affairs Center, Bloomington/London, 1973.

+Radcliff, Pamela Beth, **From mobilization to civil war: the politics of polarization in the Spanish city of Gijon, 1900-1937**, Cambridge University Press, New York, 1996.

 Radin, Paul, **The World of Primitive Man**, Grove Press, New York, 1960.

 Raleigh, Donald J., **Experiencing Russia's Civil War: Politics, Society, and